dizzib/rkeys/readme.md

 Extending the [keys template](./site/ui/template/keys.jade) gives us access to the handy [+key and +keys mixins](./site/ui/mixin/keys.jade).
-Host the app by passing its directory on the command line:
+Host the app by passing its directory on the rkeys command line `$ rkeys foo` then navigate your tablet to `http://your-rkeys-server:7000/bar`:

-    $ rkeys foo

-then navigate your tablet to `http://your-rkeys-server:7000/bar`:

 ![tutorial screenshot](http://dizzib.github.io/rkeys/tutorial.png)